 - Roundup Ready or non-GMO soybean: Flexstar, Cobra, or Ultra Blazer should be used.
 Flexstar has been the most consistent of these herbicides for Palmer amaranth control.
 These herbicides will not control Group 14 resistant Palmer amaranth or waterhemp.
 The use of a methylated seed oil (MSO) with these herbicides may also improve control. - LibertyLink, LibertyLink GT27 soybean: Use 32-43 oz/A of Liberty or other glufosinate herbicides.
 Ammonium sulfate (AMS) should always be included.
-Use the higher glufosinate rate to control taller plants or plants that have escaped initial control. - Enlist E3 soybean: Apply Enlist One (32 oz/A), Enlist Duo (4.75 pt/A), Liberty (32-43 oz/A) or a combination of Enlist One + Liberty POST prior to Palmer amaranth or waterhemp exceeding 4-inches in height.
-Under high waterhemp populations the combination of Enlist One + Liberty provides more consistent control.
+Use the higher glufosinate rate to control taller plants or plants that have escaped initial control.
+One POST application of glufosinate will not effectively provide season-long control. - Enlist E3 soybean: Enlist One (32 oz/A), Enlist Duo (4.75 pt/A), or Liberty (32-43 oz/A) can be applied POST prior to plants exceeding 4-inches in height.
+Under high waterhemp populations the combination of Enlist One + Liberty provides the most consistent control.
 Only approved spray additives and herbicides can be tank mixed with these products.
-The list of these approved products are found at EnlistTankmix.com. - Roundup Ready 2 Xtend soybean: Apply XtendiMax, FeXapan (22 oz/A), or Engenia (12.8 oz/A) POST prior to Palmer amaranth or waterhemp exceeding 4-inches in height.
+The list of these approved products are found at EnlistTankmix.com. - Roundup Ready 2 Xtend soybean: Apply XtendiMax (22 oz/A) or Engenia (12.8 oz/A) POST prior to plants exceeding 4-inches in height.
 Tavium (56.5 oz/A), the premixture of dicamba + s-metolachlor, can also be applied POST.
 Only approved spray additives and herbicides can be tank mixed with these products.
-Consult Table 2I of the MSU Weed Control Guide (E0434) and the label for restrictions and additional precautions for use of these products.
+Consult Table 2I of the MSU Weed Control Guide (E0434) and the label for restrictions and additional precautions for use of these products. - XtendFlex soybean: Liberty or dicamba products registered for use in RR2 Xtend soybean can be applied POST.
+Recommended use rates and restrictions are listed under the LibertyLink and RR2 Xtend soybean sections above.